matejbizjak/kumuluzee-nats/core/README.md

     @Subject(value = "simple1")
     void sendSimple(String value);

-    String sendSimpleDynamicSubjectResponse(@Subject String subject, String value);

     @Subject(value = "simple2")
     String sendSimpleResponse(String value);

+    String sendSimpleDynamicSubjectResponse(@Subject String subject, String value);

+    @Subject(connection = "secure", responseTimeout = "5s")
+    String sendSimpleDynamicSubjectResponse2(@Subject String subject, String value);
 }
 ```

 #### Annotation
-We have to annotate an interface with `@RegisterNatsClient`, where we can specify the connection a client will use.
+We have to annotate an interface with `@RegisterNatsClient`, where we can specify the connection a client will use and a response timeout (maximum time to wait for response).

 Each method must be annotated with `@Subject`, but there are two options:
 - method annotation
 - parameter annotation

 The latter is used when we want to set the subject dynamically.
+We can use both annotation types on the same method, which is useful when want to use dynamic subject while also specifying the connection or the response timeout.

-`@Subject` also has 1 optional parameter when used under `@RegisterNatsClient`:
+`@Subject` also has 2 optional parameters when used under `@RegisterNatsClient`:
 - connection (overrides the connection from `@RegisterNatsClient`)
+- responseTimeout (overrides the responseTimeout from `@RegisterNatsClient`)

 If those optional values are not set, NATS client will use the default values.